anupkunwar123/docker-app-template/README.md

 # docker-app-template
-Run nginx, node and mongo in docker\nsee npm scripts for various build options
+- Run nginx, node and mongo in docker
+- see npm scripts for various build options